KILTprotocol/spec-ext-credential-api/readme.md

 #### 2. Extension requests credential

-Only send with active consent of the user.
+The extension must only send the request with active consent of the user.

 |||
 |-|-|